FormidableLabs/formidable-charts/README.md

 ---

-### VictoryPieChart
+### PieChart

 #####cornerRadius `number`

-Set the cornerRadius for every dataComponent (Slice by default) within VictoryPie
+Set the cornerRadius for every dataComponent (Slice by default) within Pie

 ---